 Under the agreement, ARI has the exclusive right to sales opportunities related to Repair Services, except for any sales opportunity related to Repair Services presented to ACF by ARL with respect to ARL-owned railcars.
 ARI also has the right to assign any sales opportunities related to Repair Services to ACF, and ACF has the right, but not the obligation, to accept such sales opportunity.
 Subject to certain early termination events, the agreement terminates on December 31, 2020.
+After the consummation of the ARL Initial Sale, ARI expects to amend this agreement with ACF.

-ARI's revenues under this agreement were less than \$1 million for the year ended December 31, 2015.
+ARI's revenues under this agreement were less than \$1 million for both of the years ended December 31, 2016 and 2015